When a child faces medical challenges, the whole family is affected.

 Prior to working with Project Sunshine, Meg worked in at Memorial Sloan Kettering in Patient Experience to innovate and enhance numerous pediatric programs.
 At Cohen Children’s Medical Center of NY, Meg was the lead CCLS of the inpatient surgical unit.
 As a once former employee of Project Sunshine, Meg is thrilled to return to Project Sunshine yet again to further the impact and reach of its programs across the US.

-Katy leads the charge as Project Sunshine’s Chief of Staff.
+Katy leads the charge as Project Sunshine’s Chief Operating Officer.
 Prior to working at Project Sunshine, Katy led girls’ education programs in the Peace Corps and large-scale volunteer programs for dozens of nonprofits in NYC.
 When she’s not working, you can find Katy exploring with her husband and dog or eating her way through all the dollar slice joints in the city.

 CHILDHOOD FACT: An animal enthusiast from birth, Katy spent her summers as a Junior Zookeeper at the Dallas Zoo while caring for up to 8 pets at home.
 Her father never recovered from the “home zoo” where he resided.